 Two meteor showers are active in March.
-The gamma-Normids are active from February the 25th to March the 22nd, peaking on the 13th of March.
-These showers are best viewed between 00:00 a.m. and 04:30 a.m. looking south-east towards the constellation Norma.
-Hourly rates are expected to be around 8 meteors per hour at the maximum.
-The delta-Pavonids are active from the 11th of March to the 16th of April, peaking on the 6th of April.
-They are best viewed between 02:00 a.m. and 04:30 a.m. looking towards the constellation of Pavo (the Peacock).
+The gamma-Normids are active from February the 25th to March the 28th, peaking on the 14th of March.
+This shower is best viewed between 00:00 AM and 04:30 AM looking south-east towards the constellation Norma.
+Hourly rates are expected to be around 5 meteors per hour at the maximum.
+The delta-Pavonids are active from the 11th of March to the 16th of April, peaking on the 30th of March.
+They are best viewed between 02:00 AM and 04:30 AM looking towards the constellation of Pavo (the Peacock).
 Hourly rates are expected to be around 5 meteors per hour at the maximum.